7 Warning Signs of Bogus History

-Following the sterling example of Robert Parks, I wrote two posts to try to help people identify bogus history when it plops onto their computer screens.
+Following the sterling example of Robert Park, I wrote two posts to try to help people identify bogus history when it plops onto their computer screens.
 This is important.
 Teachers should teach this; but if they don’t, students should learn it.
 Trying to ferret out the bogus from the genuine was a fun exercise for me in school and college, and it is a great way to learn the material better.
 [You may need to read Park’s essay here.]

 You can see both of these posts in their re-runs, here:

 Here’s the shorthand list (please read the posts!):

 1. The author pitches the claim directly to the media or to organizations of non-historians, for pay.
 If it’s a claim that should be reported to authorities — say the police, to arrest criminals — that report did not occur.

 2. The author says that a powerful establishment is trying to suppress his or her work.